IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 Scripts are executable bash scripts stored in `scripts/command/machinetype/`.
-If their name ends in `.chroot`, the BuildServer will chroot to the corresponding image before executing the commands.
+If their name ends in `.chroot`, the BuildServer will chroot to the corresponding image before executing the commands, otherwise the BuildServer will source them and execute the command in the host machines context

-!!!
-Otherwise?
-If it is a directory (or a symlink to a directory), all executable files contained therein will be executed.
+The script directory may also contain other directories (or a symlink to a directory).
+If execution reaches this directory, all executable files contained therein will be executed.
-!!!
-An executable bash script cannot be a directory, please restructure your if statements

 ### Variables